Creating Accessible Content (WCAG 2.0 Conformance)

 - Create a second version of the video content to allow for extended audio descriptions.
 This reduces the difficulties associated with providing detailed audio descriptions within the gaps between existing dialogue, by temporarily pausing the audio and video at appropriate points.
 As a result, a much longer audio description can be given, before the action starts again.
 As in the previous example, this is best provided as an optional extra audio track in order to prevent disruption to users who do not need the additional description.

 Exact details of how to create audio-described video are beyond the scope of this guide.
 Creating videos and audio descriptions can be time consuming, but other Adobe products can help achieve these tasks.
+If you create content in Adobe Flash Professional, you should also create a script to prompt the user to download the appropriate plug-in, and provide a text alternative through the <noscript> element.

-Audio Description (Prerecorded) (1.2.5)
+Audio Description (Pre-Recorded) (1.2.5)

 - Success Criterion 1.2.5